Victorious-Life-Church/victorious-life/index.md

 ### Weekly services and Events

-Thursday Women's study 10am

-Thursday Men's study 6pm

-Sunday morning 10am Worhsip Service
+Thursday Evening Prayer 7pm

-2021 will be the year of extreme focus Scripture we hear "Joshua 1:9"
+2021 will be the year of extreme focus, The Scripture we heard was "Joshua 1:9"